jstolarek/jstolarek.github.io/pages/posts/2023-12-18-installing-x-reset-and-dfo-in-my-psx.md

 mod requires soldering four wires to the motherboard.
 That's the simple part.
 The difficult part is desoldering a resistor in order to disconnect the GPU from the original frequency oscillator.
 That resistor is located under the RF shield that covers top of the motherboard.
-That RF shield needs to be desoldered and that was a difficult task.
+The RF shield needs to be desoldered and this was a difficult task.
 I was unable to fully desolder it and resorted to lifting it as much as possible to remove the resistor.
 It worked, but I can't say I felt confident doing that.